Building a Frontend for Calyx

 ).

-Because we're performing a stateful update of the register, we must wait for the register to state that it's committed the write by setting the group's done condition to the register's done
+Because we're performing a stateful update of the register, we must wait for the register to state that it has committed the write.

 signal.